Avergrove/avergroves-learning-notes/docs/tetris/6-3_stacking.md

         - Also, please take note using Ts to fix parity is not really "waste".
 The alternative is crapping on your stack for a single TSD that your opponent will probably use against you anyway.
 Don't crap on your stack unless you are sure you can win the game with it.

 - Once you are comfortable with making hearts, try perform TSD upgrades!

+## Sprinting as an Algorithm
+- Pattern stacking mode:
+    - SZT on the left stack
+    - O and I + (LJI on center stack)
+    - LJ + SZO on right stack.
+- If LJ order doesn't come sandwiched with SZO in the center, then tough luck.
+    - Try and revert to pattern stacking as soon as you can

+### Next:
+- We need to spend some I pieces to clear a tetris.
+- 2x I piece on tetris well

+- Spend 1x